Danny Efland

-Daniel Efland (born October 4, 1988) is an American professional stock car racing driver, engineer and crew chief who works for Petty GMS Motorsports as the engineer for the No. 43 Chevrolet Camaro ZL1 driven by Erik Jones in the NASCAR Cup Series.
-He formerly competed as a driver in USAR Pro Cup, what is now the NASCAR Xfinity Series, and the NASCAR Camping World Truck Series.
+Thomas Daniel Efland (born October 4, 1988) is an American former professional stock car racing driver, engineer and crew chief who works for Viking Motorsports as the crew chief of their No. 99 Chevrolet Camaro SS driven by Parker Retzlaff in the NASCAR O'Reilly Auto Parts Series.
+Efland formerly competed as a driver in USAR Pro Cup, what is now the NASCAR O'Reilly Auto Parts Series, and the NASCAR Truck Series.
+He previously worked as an engineer and interim crew chief for Richard Childress Racing and Petty GMS Motorsports / Legacy Motor Club.

 Racing career

-From 1999–2002, Efland won 7 state championships as well as 5 National World Karting Association championships.
+From 1999 to 2002, Efland won 7 state championships as well as 5 National World Karting Association championships.
 Moving on to the Pro 4 Mod class at Florence Motor Speedway in 2002, he won the track championship as well as rookie of the year honors.
 He won his first late model race in 2005, and went on to win 8 more races in 2006.

 In 2007, Efland made his Busch Series debut at New Hampshire International Speedway.
 Driving the No. 01 Chevrolet for JD Motorsports, he started 36th and finished 40th after retiring due to handling problems.
 He ran two more races that season and failed to finish either of them.
 In 2008, he returned to JD and competed in 18 races.
 Success was hard to find and he only managed a best finish of 23rd at Lowe's Motor Speedway.

 Efland made two start and park efforts for Corrie Stott Racing in the Camping World Truck Series in 2009, finishing 33rd and 31st.
 Efland returned to the Nationwide Series to run a limited schedule in 2010 and 2011, scoring a best career finish of 16th at Darlington Raceway.

-Efland planned to run a partial 2012 schedule in the No. 4 Chevrolet for JD Motorsports.

-To date in 2012, Danny has finished both Nationwide Daytona races in 13th position.
-He also picked up a strong finish at Talladega in 16th position.
+Efland ran a partial Nationwide Series schedule in 2012 in the No. 4 Chevrolet for JD Motorsports.
+His best finishes came both Daytona races in 13th position.
+He also picked up a strong finish at Talladega in 16th and a 14th-place finish at Kansas in October.